(All fields required)

 Regulations / Standards21 CFR 58 Good Laboratory Practice for Non-clinical Laboratory Studies

-For additional information regarding the Cincinnati Children’s Research Compliance Program, including consultation regarding compliance planning or determining how to handle / manage compliance concerns, contact the ORCRA and ask to speak with the research compliance program manager.
+For additional information regarding the Cincinnati Children’s Research Compliance Program, including consultation regarding compliance planning or determining how to handle / manage compliance concerns, contact the ORCRA and ask to speak with the research compliance program director.

 The Office of Research Compliance and Regulatory Affairs provides training programs, seminars and events that improve compliance with federal regulations and institutional policies governing research, while promoting research integrity and best practices for research professionals.